Gabriella439/slides/lambdaconf/data.md

 # Exercise

-The column `dwc:institutionCode` in the `specimens` data frame lists the museum where the specimens are housed:
+The `dwc:institutionCode` column lists the museum where the specimens are
+housed:

-* How many institutions house specimens?
+* How many unique institutions house specimens?

 ```haskell
 -- exercises/03.hs